PhalconEye/documentation/en/reference/user/performance.rst

     **Memcached port** - server port.

-    **Create a persistent connection to memcached** - will create connection once on request.
+    **Create a persistent connection to memcached** - will create per-request persistent connection.

-If "APC" adapter is selected there no any additional settings.
+If "APC" adapter has no additional settings.

 If "Mongo" adapter is selected: